HeliosRider/credit-risk-classification/README.md

 - Given that the class imbalance is likely (healthy loans significantly outnumber high-risk loans), the model might be biased towards predicting the larger class (healthy loans).
 This would explain the high accuracy but also why there is a noticeable gap in precision between the two classes

 - Overall results indicate that the model has performed well, evident by the high accuracy score of 99%
-- Based on the high accurracy score of the model the model is valid
-- I recommend this model for use by the company
+- Based on the high accurracy score of the model, I deem the model a success and recommend it for use by the company